 So where are the best cities for vegans in Europe?
 Just about them all really.
 I was inspired to examine the best vegan travel around Europe after reading a recent study on Europe vegan travel by the vacation-rental search engine Holidu — so tuck in to this juicy guide to vegan vacations and soon you could be revelling in the most vegan-friendly cities anywhere.

 My 2019 Europe Vegan Travel Guide

 My home for over three years now, Germany’s cool capital is home to one of the most dynamic and commercially vibrant vegan scenes in Europe.
-It now boasts well over two dozen no-meat cafes and restaurants, as well as vegan bars, accommodation and an array of incredible vegan shops and supermarkets.
+It now boasts well over two dozen no-meat cafes and restaurants, as well as vegan bars, accommodation and an array of incredible vegan shops and supermarkets and amazing accommodations.
 This European political powerhouse is no slouch in the vegan kitchen, with German chefs’ creativity giving individual city flair to everything from burgers to pizzas, bowls and a whole lot more.
 Lucky Leek, Kopps and Brammibals are among the top vegan eateries not to miss.
 Read my full Vegan Berlin Guide here.